 ECSS-E-ST-20_0020054

-If the equipment has several connectors, visibility and clearance around each of them shall be such as to enable mating or de-mating without disturbing others already in place or necessitating custom–made tooling.
+If the equipment has several connectors, visibility and clearance around each of them should be such as to enable mating or de-mating without disturbing others already in place or necessitating custom–made tooling.

 A usual practice is the insertion of a breakout box for trouble shooting.